vivaria/edisonrul.ing/docs/source/cards/l/level-tuning.md

 ### Card Rulings

-●Only face-up monsters you control when resolving Level Tuning are affected.
+*   Only face-up monsters you control when resolving Level Tuning are affected.
 Monsters Summoned afterwards won't have their Level reduced.